aidos-lab/aidos-lab.github.io/content/blog/magedge.md

 First, to consider the geometry of a graph, we view the graph as a metric space characterised by its nodes and the structural dissimilarity between them.
 Specifically, we compute diffusion distances based on the graph’s adjacencies, which allows us to directly make comparisons across graphs.[^diffusion]

-Structural diversity as measured via magnitude or spread then summarises the number of distinct sub-communities in a network based on the distance metric and degree of similarity between nodes.
-Intuitively, to preserve the input graph’s coarsened geometry, we’d like to collapse the most redundant graph structures during pooling but preserve the ones that are most characteristic of the graph’s structural diversity.
+Structural diversity as measured via magnitude or spread  summarises the number of distinct sub-communities in a network based on the distance metric and degree of similarity between nodes.
+Intuitively, to preserve the input graph’s geometry, we’d like to collapse the most redundant graph structures during pooling but preserve the ones that are most characteristic of the graph’s structural diversity.
 Magnitude and spread help us to distinguish between structurally important or redundant edges.

 As a motivating example, we consider the three graphs in Figure 3.
-The graph with two distinct communities on the left, is more diverse than the modified graph in the middle, for which two edges in the more dense cluster have been collapsed.
+The graph on the left has two distinct communities and is more diverse than the modified graph in the middle, for which two edges in the denser cluster have been collapsed.
 In contrast, the graph on the right, for which the two structurally important edges that bridge the two communities are contracted, is the least diverse example.
 By computing magnitude or spread, we are thus able to distinguish structural differences between graphs and detect structurally-important edges.

 Note that spread gives a faster and closely-related alternative to magnitude, but magnitude has a stronger theoretic foundation and has been more frequently used in applications.
 This is why we investigate both measures and use them interchangeably throughout our work.